sir-fredd/sir-fredd/README.md

 - 👋 I’m @sir-fredd
-- 👀 I’m interested in web development
+- 👀 I’m interested in website design and web development
 - 💞️ I’m looking to collaborate on html,css and js.
 - 📫 sirrfrederick@gmail.com